KBEB

-KBEB (92.5 MHz) is a commercial FM radio station in Sacramento, California, calling itself "92.5 The Breeze."
+KBEB (92.5 FM) is a Commercial radio station in Sacramento, California, calling itself "92.5 The Breeze".
 It is owned by iHeartMedia and airs a soft adult contemporary format.
-KBEB carries the syndicated "Delilah" call-in and request show in the evening.
-The studios are in North Sacramento near Arden Fair Mall.
+KBEB carries the syndicated Delilah call-in and request show in the evening.

 KBEB has an effective radiated power (ERP) of 50,000 watts.
-The transmitter is off West Delano Street in Elverta.
+The studios are in North Sacramento near Arden Fair Mall and the transmitter is off West Delano Street in Elverta.
 KBEB broadcasts using HD Radio technology.
-The HD2 digital subchannel is a simulcast of sister stations KFBK-AM-FM's news/talk format.
+The HD2 digital subchannel formerly aired iHeartMedia's bilingual soft AC "Magic" format.
+The subchannel has since been turned off.